GRTC to purchase 19 new buses, build new vehicle facility with $11M in federal funding

-The funding will come from the U.S. Department of Transportation following the passage of legislation that includes an additional $952,000 for GRTC to build a new vehicle storage facility by its headquarters on East Belt Boulevard and $565,000 for the City of Suffolk to purchase new electric buses and charging stations.
+The funding will come from the U.S. Department of Transportation after the passage of legislation that includes an additional $952,000 for GRTC Transit System to build a vehicle storage facility by its headquarters on East Belt Boulevard and $565,000 for the city of Suffolk to purchase new electric buses and charging stations.

 U.S. Sens.
-Mark Warner and Tim Kaine, D-Virginia, announced the federal award this week, saying that the money is part of a federal program intended to provide funding for local and state governments to buy zero- or low-emission vehicles and related facilities.
+Mark Warner and Tim Kaine, Virginia Democrats, announced the federal award this week, saying that the money is part of a federal program intended to provide funding for local and state governments to buy zero- or low-emission vehicles and related facilities.

 “Electric and natural gas vehicles offer a clean and affordable alternative to traditional fuel vehicles,” the senators said in a joint news release.
 “We are glad to see Virginia receive this funding to support the adoption of more energy efficient vehicles and the needed infrastructure to continue our transition to a transportation system with a significantly lower impact on the environment.”